 their ideas.
 Then bring the class together and discuss what they think is going on.
 Link what they say to the terminology of "table" and "shift" that the computer uses.
 Emphasise that the table should always be the largest possible, and the shift should always be less than the table.

 Ideally, each pair would now work at a computer or tablet to develop a method of finding the table and shift with ease.
 If that isn't possible, generate a dozen or so examples at appropriate levels, and write them on the board for the class to work on.
 Learners could also work in pairs and create examples for their partners to work out.

 Once pairs are finding the table and shift easily, bring the class together.
-Generate a new example and ask a pair to talk through their thinking as they work towards the solution, but ask them to stop short of actually giving the answer.
+Generate a new example, using level 2 or 3, and ask a pair to talk through their thinking as they work towards the solution, but ask them to stop short of actually giving the answer.
 The rest of the class could write the answer on mini whiteboards once they've heard enough to work it out.
-Repeat, giving other pairs the opportunity to share
+Repeat, giving other pairs the

 What is the same between numbers in a times table and numbers in the shifted times table?

 What can you learn from the difference between any two numbers in a shifted times table?

 How do you find the shift once you've worked out the table?

 The Shifting Times Table

 problem is a Stage 3 version of this task and the interactivity includes an extra level, which includes numbers in the 21-50 times tables.